What Is Arsenic Poisoning? What Are The Effects Of Arsenic?

 Removing Arsenic Inside the Home

-If there are confirmed unsafe arsenic levels in your area, you can purchase systems to treat your drinking water like the Berkey Products.
+If unsafe arsenic levels are confirmed in your area, you can purchase systems to treat your drinking water, such as Berkey Products.
 This can help you reduce arsenic exposure and have some peace of mind.
-This can be a long-time solution for your home until arsenic contamination is dealt with by the authorities in your area.
+It can also be a long-term solution for your home until the authorities in your area deal with arsenic contamination.

 Test the Nearby Sources for Arsenic Traces